Book your visit

 - Aquarium: £1.50 inc VAT per person

-- Combined aquarium and temporaory exhibition entrance: £4.00 inc VAT per person (applies February 2020)
+- Combined Aquarium and Permian Monsters: £4 inc VAT per person

-- Please take your pupils to the students to the Butterfly House 10 minutes in advance of your entrance time for a briefing.
+Please take your pupils or students to the Butterfly House 10 minutes in advance of your entrance time for a briefing.
 If you miss your allocated entrance time we may not be able to offer an alternative.

-- The Animal Walk is open daily from 12.30 to 4pm.
-Access to the Hands On Base and Education Centre is restricted to schools with booked learning sessions, access to the Music Hands On Space is restricted from 10.30am to 2.15pm while teaching happens in the adjacent room.
+Access to the Music Hands on Space is restricted from 10.30am – 2.15pm while teaching happens in the adjacent room.
 Please check with the Visitor Assistant in the Music Gallery for opening times on the day of your visit.

-Home educating groups and families are welcome to book taught learning sessions as a group or to visit as self led visitors.
-Please contact us on 0208 291 8686 or email email@example.com to make a booking.
-Join our mailing list to receive details of our learning events specifically for Home Educators.
+Home educating groups and families are welcome to book taught learning sessions as a group or to visit as self-led visitors.

 Pre visit preparation

 Look at our Learning Resources in advance of your visit.
 You can download them or use the different images and text to create your own tailored resources.

 - If you have booked a learning session please read your booking information for arrival instructions, and your lunch and cloakroom details.
 A Learning Assistant will brief your group, you may need to wait a short while on arrival for space to be available to accommodate your group in our Education Centre.

 - Self-led groups without learning sessions booked please either visit the Information Desk to sign in and confirm the numbers in your group or speak to the member of staff greeting groups in the foyer.
 If you have booked entrance to the Aquarium, Butterfly House or temporary exhibition please collect your tickets.